 The answers were evaluated quantitatively.
-Concerning the first part of the study where the subjects were asked to enclose in a frame on the derived map the region depicted on the original map the answers were scored as 0%, 25%,

-50%, 75%, and 100%.
+Concerning the first part of the study where the subjects were asked to enclose in a frame on the derived map the region depicted on the original map the answers were scored as 0%, 25%, 50%, 75%, and 100%.
 In the second part, the questions concerning the transformations, the evaluation was based on two criteria.
 With the first criterion the conception of each spatial transformation of generalisation by the subject was evaluated.
+With the second criterion the graphical representation drawn by the subject was evaluated.
 We tried not to be biased by the drawing ability of the subjects.
 Each answer was scored with 0 or 1 for the "conceptual" criterion, 0 or 1 for the "graphic" criterion and 0 or 1 for the judgement of the total result.
 Each questionnaire was evaluated by two persons separately, and there was no significant difference between the scores of the two evaluations.
 Tables 1, 2, 3 and 4 present the preliminary results of the study.

-Table 1.
-Results of area reduction test in first part of the study (% distribution).
+Table 1: Results of area reduction test in first part of the study (% distribution).